 Remember the verb forms we talked about a few sections ago?
 I then encouraged you to learn all the three forms even though we did not make use of the third one at that stage.
 Well, we'll make use of it now.
 This section is about the past again.
 This time you'll discover another tense, Perfekt, which is especially common in spoken language.
 You will also learn how to decide whether to use Perfekt or Präteritum.

 The past participle is used in Perfekt.
 In this lecture we’ll make an introduction into the topic and learn how to construct sentences with both regular and irregular verbs.

 As you probably noticed in the previous lecture, we can use either 'be' or 'have' as the auxiliary verb.
 But when do we use each of them?
 Does it matter?
 Well, you'd better check out right now.

 There are some special cases you have to know about when using Perfekt.
 They include modal verbs and verbs of senses.

 Now you can talk about the past and write about the past.
 You know three tenses out of six (including the present tense), which is not bad.
 If you feel fed up with verbs and nouns, which may be the case, the good news is we are going to talk about something else in the next section.

 In this quiz you can test what you have learned in section 10.

 I studied linguistics and computer science.
 I have an MA degree in linguistics and I'm also an IT engineer.
 Since 1999 I've been working as a teacher.
 I teach languages (English, German, French and Spanish) and also academic and technical subjects like math, science, programming, 3D modeling.
 I teach 6-year-olds, high-school and university students and adults.
-I work at a public school, deliver live and online courses and give private lessons.
+I work at a public school and deliver live and online courses.
 I love this job.